What Is Credit Card Delinquency?

-Once your payment is 60 days delinquent, your credit card issuer is allowed to raise your interest rate to the penalty rate.
+Your credit card issuer is permitted to raise your interest rate to the penalty rate when your payment is 60 days delinquent.
 The penalty rate will remain in effect for six months.
-After you make six consecutive payments on time, the rate will go back to normal for your existing balance.
+It will go back to normal on your existing balance after you make six consecutive payments on time.

-Your credit card issuer is allowed to keep the penalty rate effective for new purchases on your credit card even after you catch up on your past due balance.
+Your credit card issuer can keep the penalty rate effective for new purchases on your credit card even after you catch up on your past due balance.

 Credit Card Delinquency Rates

-National credit card delinquency rates can indicate how households are handling their debt.
-Rising delinquency rates could mean that people don’t have enough money to pay their debts and could signal larger economic problems.
-In the second quarter of 2019, credit card delinquency rates at top commercial banks stood at 2.56%, according to the Federal Reserve.
-This rate is only slightly lower than the previous quarter's rate of 2.58% but higher than the second quarter of 2018, where the rate was 2.15%.
+National credit card delinquency rates indicate how households are handling their debt.
+Rising delinquency rates generally mean that people don’t have sufficient money to pay their debts, and this could signal larger economic problems.

-Can a Credit Card Delinquency Be Removed From Your Credit Report?
+Can It Be Removed From Your Credit Report?

-Once negative information has been added to your credit report, it's generally only removed if it is inaccurate, incomplete, cannot be verified, or beyond the credit reporting time limit.
-If your credit report includes an erroneously-reported credit card delinquency, you can send a credit report dispute to have it investigated and removed.
-Send a copy of any evidence you have that can support your dispute.
+Negative information is generally only removed from your credit report if it's inaccurate, incomplete, can't be verified, or if it's beyond the credit reporting time limit.
+You can send a credit report dispute to have it investigated and removed if your credit report includes an erroneously reported credit card delinquency.
+Send copies of any evidence you have that can support your claim.

-Even if you can’t remove a credit card delinquency, catching up on your payments is important to prevent your account from being charged-off and your credit from being damaged even more.
-The sooner you get caught up again, the sooner you can begin rebuilding your credit score with timely payments.
-Once you catch up, your account status will show that your payments are currently on time.
-After seven years, the negative details for the account will fall off your credit report.
+Catching up on your payments is important to prevent your account from being charged off and your credit from being damaged even more, even if you can't remove the delinquency.
+Your account status will show that your payments are currently on time when you catch up, and the negative details for the account will fall off your credit report after seven years.